 Student loans can be used for affording numerous amenities

-You could devote your student loan money to afford a number of essentials like textbooks, a laptop, and computer software, as opposed to what most people think.
-Usually people think student loans can only be used for tuition, room, and board.
-Fact also remains that making such overlooked, yet important purchases with money out of pocket or credit cards or personal loans can make you incur more interest.
+You could devote your student loan money to afford several essentials like textbooks, a laptop, and computer software, as opposed to what most people think.
+Usually, people think student loans can only be used for tuition, room, and board.
+The fact also remains that making such overlooked, yet important purchases with money out of pocket or credit cards or personal loans can make you incur more interest.

 A good opportunity to build credit

 Paying off your student loans is one of the best ways by which you can build your credit scores fresh out of uni.
 A lack of other bills and debts often makes student loans the only means by which students can build their credit history.
 A good credit score is always a great thing to hold.
 It can help you afford good apartments, apply for credit cards and jobs, etc. But bear in mind that for this to happen, your repayments have to be on time.
 Try to make interest-only payments while in school to lower your balance.
 Learn more about student loan repayment.